-How to make your event website design come alive
+How to create an engaging event website

 Event website design

-Logo / event name / event image / date / menu
+Logo / event name / event image / date / menu / program highlights

 - General info:

-What’s the topic / reason for the event?
+What’s the topic?
+Reason for the event?
 Why should he / she come?
 What’s unique?